 In August of 1997, the City of Sarasota implemented a Vehicle Seizure Program, City of Sarasota Ordinance No. 98-4043, Section 33-271.
 The Vehicle Seizure Program was initiated to combat the use of vehicles that were frequently used to facilitate the commission of prostitution and drug related crimes which were affecting City neighborhoods by bringing the undesirable aspects of these crimes to neighborhoods, schools, and other areas within the City of Sarasota.
-When a person is arrested for these crimes, the vehicle that is in their custody is impounded and the following three options are available to the registered owner of the vehicle:

 A vehicle owner who initially requested a hearing may decide at any time during the process to waive the hearing and pay the civil penalty.